puppetlabs/puppet-docs/source/hiera/1/command_line.markdown

 ### Command Line Variables

-Hiera accepts facts from the command line in the form of `variable=value` pairs, e.g. `hiera ntp_server osfamily=Debian clientcert="web01.example.com"`.
+Hiera accepts facts from the command line in the form of `variable=value` pairs, e.g. `hiera ntp_server ::osfamily=Debian clientcert="web01.example.com"`.
+Facts and other top-scope variables should be preceded with the usual `::`.
 Variable values must be strings and must be quoted if they contain spaces.

 This is useful if the values you're testing only rely on a few facts.
 It can become unweildy if your hierarchy is large or you need to test values for many nodes at once.
 In these cases, you should use one of the other options below.